isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 Use the self-checker tool on the <a href="/arriving/overview" target="_blank">Travelling to Singapore page</a> to determine the alternative Travel Lanes that are available.

-<div id="Q4"></div>

-#### 2. How do I prove my vaccination status when applying for a VTP if:

-<ol style="list-style-type: lower-latin;"><li style="line-height:1.35; font-size:24px; color:#d30000;">I am a Work Permit/Work Permit IPA Holder or Short-Term Visitor with Singapore-issued vaccination records; or</li><li style="line-height:1.35; font-size:24px; color: #d30000;">I was fully vaccinated in a non-VTL country/region and had my vaccination records ingested into the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR)?</li></ol>

-Please check if your Singapore vaccination records are valid through <a href="https://go.gov.sg/health-cert-query" target="_blank">this link</a> and, if necessary, re-tag your records to your most updated identification (e.g. passport/FIN/IC) number.
-The retagging process takes around 2 – 4 weeks.
-Please attempt to resubmit a VTP application only after receiving confirmation from the Ministry of Health/ Health Promotion Board that your records have been successfully retagged.
-More information on updating your vaccination records can be found on <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">this link</a>.

-You may also choose to upload the QR code on your Singapore Vaccination HealthCert issued via the  <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a>, if you have one.
-Please select ‘No’ when prompted if you have a ‘Vaccination Certificate Issued in Singapore or Vaccination Record Ingested into Singapore’s National Immunisation Registry’ on the portal and proceed to upload your QR code.

-You do not need to upload your QR code for booster vaccinations.

-<div id="Q6"></div>

-#### 3. I was fully vaccinated in a non-VTL (Air) country/region and have an <a href="/vtl/faq#QRcode">accepted proof of vaccination</a>.
-Do I satisfy the vaccination requirement?

-Yes.
-Please refer to the instructions <a href="/vtl/faq#vaxcert" target="_blank">here</a> for the accepted proof of vaccination.

 <div id="Q7"></div>

-#### 4. What information does the vaccination certificates need to contain?
+#### 2. What information does the vaccination certificates need to contain?

 The electronic or physical vaccination certificate(s) must be an accepted proof of vaccination, and clearly state the following:
 - your name, and at least one other personal identifier such as your date of birth or passport number corresponding exactly with the information in your passport used for entry into Singapore;
 - the name(s) of vaccine(s) used; and
 - the date(s) of vaccination.
 The date of the last dose should be administered at least 14 days before your arrival in Singapore.

-#### 5. I am recovered from COVID-19 and have been administered only one vaccine dose of a typically two-dose regimen after my recovery.
+#### 3. I am recovered from COVID-19 and have been administered only one vaccine dose of a typically two-dose regimen after my recovery.
 Do I fulfil the VTL vaccination requirement?

 Yes, if the date of your vaccine dose is:
 - at least 28 days after the date of your first positive COVID-19 test; and